Local equilibrium charge and spin currents in two-dimensional topological systems

-The first term accounts for nearest neighbors hopping processes where $t_{1}=t=2.7$ eV \cite{CastroNeto2009}.
-The second term includes the spin dependent hopping amplitude between second neighbors where $t_2=0.065t$.
-The presence of spin orbit coupling creates a topological gap $\Delta_{SO}=6\sqrt{3}t_2$ \cite{Kane2005} such that the bulk bands onsets occur at the energies $\pm\Delta_{SO}/2=\pm 0.338t$.
+The first term accounts for nearest-neighbors hopping processes with $t_{1}=t=2.7$ eV \cite{CastroNeto2009}.
+The second term includes the spin-dependent hopping amplitude between second neighbors with $t_2=0.065t$.
+The presence of spin-orbit coupling creates a topological gap $\Delta_{\rm G}=6\sqrt{3}t_2$ \cite{Kane2005} such that the bulk bands onsets occur at the energies $\pm\Delta_{\rm G}/2=\pm 0.338t$.
 Here $\mathbf S^z$ is the Pauli matrix $z$ component and $\nu_{ij}=+1$ ($\nu_{ij}=-1$) if the path from $i$ to $j$ follows the counterclockwise (clockwise) direction with respect to the hexagon centers of the honeycomb lattice.
 The graphene Hall bar is attached to six semi-infinite leads, where the spin-orbit coupling is turned off.
 The leads are doped at $E=-t$ to maximize the density of propagating modes.

-In order to compute both non-equilibrium and equilibrium currents, we first employ the multi-probe recursive Green's function method \cite{Lima2018} to calculate the local spin resolved transmission coefficients given by Eq.~(\ref{localtcc}).
+In order to compute both nonequilibrium and equilibrium currents, we employ the multiprobe recursive Green's function method \cite{Lima2018} to calculate the local spin resolved transmission coefficients given by Eq.~(\ref{localtcc}).
 For simplicity, the leads are modeled by highly doped pristine graphene semi-infinite ribbons to maximize the electronic density of states and mimic metallic contacts used in standard experiments.
 A smoother and more realistic system-contact model is expected to blur the currents at the interface without qualitative changes on our results.

-Figure~\ref{fig:QSH_neq} shows the nonequilibrium component of the local current $\widetilde{I}_{ij}^{\rm eq}$, obtained by computing Eq.~(\ref{iklneq}).
-The electronic levels are assumed to be filled up to $E_F=-0.300t$.
+Figure~\ref{fig:QSH_neq} shows the nonequilibrium component of the local current $\widetilde{I}_{ij}^{\rm eq}$, obtained by computing Eq.~(\ref{iklneq}) for $E_F=-0.300t$.
 We plot the local charge current driven by $V_{\rm bias}$ (including both spin orientations).
 As expected from the discussion in Sec.~\ref{sec:QSH}, see Fig.~\ref{fig:hall_bar_QSH_local_i}, the electronic transport from source (left) to drain (right) occurs through both top and bottom edge states.
 For the chosen model parameters, the top (bottom) edge carriers has $\sigma=1$ ($\sigma=-1$).

-The computation of the equilibrium currents is more involved, since it requires an energy integration of $\widetilde T_{i\sigma,j\sigma'}^\alpha$ over all occupied states.
-A recent paper \cite{Chen2020} has shown that the spin equilibrium currents vanish for Fermi energies at the Dirac point for the BHZ model, a feature that could simplify the integration in Eq.~\eqref{ikleq}.
-Unfortunately, our calculations do not show vanishing equilibrium bond spin currents at $E_F = 0$ for the Kane-Mele model.